 So you’re pregnant, and you might be wondering how to have a natural birth.
 Having helped many women have natural births in my role as a doula and having birthed 5 babies naturally myself, I’d like to offer what I feel are a few of the most important things to do in order to achieve a drug-free birth.

 3. Take a private, independent childbirth class. (in other words, don’t take the birthing classes offered by the hospital.)
-If this isn’t possible, prepare yourself by reading several pregnancy books and learning labor coping techniques.
-Consider my list of recommended books.
+If this isn’t possible because you don’t have any in your area or you don’t have the time, take an online course like this one.
+Prepare yourself by reading several pregnancy books and learning labor coping techniques.
+Here is my list of recommended books.

 4. Choose your doctor or midwife carefully.
 If you don’t know where to start looking for a care provider, ask your local childbirth educators and doulas for ideas.
 Ask lots of questions in your first few prenatal visits so there aren’t any surprises later on.
 Be wary when the answer is always, “I only do that when it’s medically necessary.”
 You need to ask them, “How often do you feel it medically necessary?” (to do inductions, planned cesareans, episiotomies, etc)